pavelphys/advanced-python-homework/README.md

-# advanced-python-homework
+# Advanced python homework

-Homework template for advanced python
+Before perform of new homework assignment merge top commit of main branch in your repository.